- there is an oncoming vehicle within 500 feet of the driver, or

 2.3.
 The driver was falsely accused by another motorist

 Road rage is a common phenomenon, and drivers are quick to blame others when there are accidents.
 Therefore, the defense attorney would search for any available surveillance video and eyewitnesses to show that the accuser is wrong.
-If the D.A. has inadequate evidence to carry a guilty verdict, the defendant should not be convicted.

 Note that in most minor traffic cases, it is rare for the defense and prosecution to engage in extensive litigation.
 Much of the time, the defense and prosecution can work a favorable plea deal without much time or expense.